MikCas/GenTbD/README.md

 - `inference(self, frame)`: Takes a frame as input and outputs detections within the frame
 - `inference(self, cls, xyxy, conf)`: Obtain the Detection Properties from the inference results to generate a Detection Object

-#### TODO:
-- Create a distinction between IPP and NIPP properties (as an abstract class), such that IPP properties have some data structure and a corresponding similarity metric.
-- IPPs to add
-    - `Appearance`, n-dimensional vector with cosine similarity
-    - `Keypoint`, nx3 dimensional matrix - where (x, y, c) correspond to a position and confidence score of a keypoint.
-Using the similarity matrix defined in the Alpha Pose.
-- Modify the display() method in the Detection class as something is wrong.
-- Create a Detector abstract class to use different detectors

 ### 3.1 Track
 The track is the **Preservation of Identity**.
 It is defined as a state machine and chnages state depending on whether it matched (Preserved Identity) or not matched (Not Preserved Identity) at a given frame.